 Principal Dr. Steve Hankins said considering that the support staff is understaffed district-wide, Brianna will be an important addition.

 “We are always looking for extra help,” Dr. Hankins said.
 “The idea was that if we could get students who are looking for a job or are available, we can give them opportunities at school.”

 Dr. Hankins said getting involved at school, especially through a job, is beneficial for students down the road.

 “Just from hiring experience, I know that some people look for employees that have experience in schools because it is a different working environment,” Dr. Hankins said.
 “I say if you get the opportunity to work in a school environment, go for it because you never know.
 There are schools everywhere in need of good people to staff them.”

-Katie Schowe, junior, is a staff reporter for MHSNews.
+Katie Schowe, senior, is the Co-Executive Producer for MHSNews.
 She is also a member of the Varsity Cheer squad.
-Outside of school, Katie raises money for the Juvenile...
+Outside of school, Katie raises money...